sujan-s/fictoan/README.md

 ### Credits

-At its heart, FICTOAN uses a modified version of Coby Chapple's excellent [Gridism](https://github.com/cobyism/gridism) layout system.
+<sub><sup>At its heart, FICTOAN uses a modified version of Coby Chapple's excellent [Gridism](https://github.com/cobyism/gridism) layout system.
 The serif typeface is Cormorant Garamond, designed by Christian Thalmann, Works Sans by Wei Huang and the monospace is Mozilla's open source typeface which you can find [here](https://github.com/mozilla/Fira) on GitHub itself.
-Also uses Nicolas Gallagher and Jonathan Neal's [NormalizeCSS](https://github.com/necolas/normalize.css/).
+Also uses Nicolas Gallagher and Jonathan Neal's [NormalizeCSS](https://github.com/necolas/normalize.css/).</sub></sup>